Published: April 2020

 A third- or fourth-degree tear (a tear which involves the muscle and/or the wall of the anus or rectum) affects 3 in 100 women (3%) who have a vaginal birth.
 It is more common following a ventouse birth, affecting up to 4 in 100 women (4%) and following a forceps birth, affecting between 8 and 12 women in every 100 (8–12%).

 Further information can be found on the RCOG information hub on perineal tears and in the RCOG Patient Information Care of a third- or fourth-degree tear that occured during childbirth (OASI).

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the RCOG guideline Assisted Vaginal Birth (published alongside this information in April 2020).
+It is based on the RCOG Green-top Guideline Assisted Vaginal Birth (published alongside this information in April 2020).
 The guideline contains a full list of the sources of evidence we have used.
-You can find it online here.

-It is also based on the RCOG Consent Advice 11 on Operative Vaginal Birth which can also be found online here.
+It is also based on the RCOG Consent Advice 11 on Operative Vaginal Birth.

 Before publication this information was reviewed by the public, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.